 Etihad has a small fleet of 8 Airbus A380s, with 2 more on the way.
-Right now they operate them between Sydney and Melbourne (from 29 October 2017, the Melbourne A380 will move to Sydney) to Abu Dhabi, and then beyond to London, New York, Mumbai (until 30 June 2017) and Paris (seasonal service from 1 July to 28 October 2017).
+Right now, they operate them between Sydney and Melbourne (from 29 October 2017, the Melbourne A380 will move to Sydney) to Abu Dhabi, and then beyond to London, New York, Mumbai (until 30 June 2017) and Paris (seasonal service from 1 July to 28 October 2017).

 I used Velocity Points earlier this year to travel between London and Sydney and it was one the best Business Class flights I’ve experienced.

 In this guide we run through what to expect from the Etihad A380 experience and the key ways that Australians can redeem points to fly with Etihad, and specifically on the Etihad A380.